opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 ----------------

 The report noisy max mechanism is used to privately release the index of the maximum value in a vector.
-This is useful for private selection, and is equivalent to the exponential mechanism.
+This is useful for private selection, and is one instance of the exponential mechanism.

 .. list-table::